Quick and Savory Muffins

 - Sift the flour, cornmeal, salt, baking powder and sugar into a large bowl.
 Make a well in the centre

-- Spoon mixture into prepared muffin tin.
-Bake 20-25 minutes or until golden.
+- Spoon mixture into prepared muffin pan.
+Bake 20-25 minutes or until golden and a toothpick inserted in the middle comes out clean.
 Remove from the oven and let rest ten minutes then loosen the muffins with a flat bladed knife or spatula and transfer to a wire rack to cool.
 Serve with soup or as a side.

 Points to note